nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2a.
-The list of todos is empty.
+The list of todos/deadlines/events/groupmates is empty.

   Use case ends.